ServiceStackApps/AndroidJavaChat/README.md

 });
 ```

-You'll then need to configure a `GoogleApiClient` with your SignIn Options and then manually bind
+We use that to configure a `GoogleApiClient` and then manually bind Google's `SignInButton` click handler
-Google's `SignInButton` to launch a new SignIn Intent with our custom `RC_SIGN_IN`.
+to launch a new SignIn Intent with our custom `RC_SIGN_IN`.

 Once the User has authorized with Google we're notified in `onActivityResult()` which gets called back
 with our custom `RC_SIGN_IN` to let us know we can process the Google SignIn Result: